CahanLab/BMSC_23/README.md

 # BMSC Resource
-The following sections contain scripts and data to demonstrate how the results in the manuscript were generated.
+The following sections contain scripts and data to reproduce results in the manuscript entitled "".

 ## Raw Data
 All the raw data is deposited to the GEO database under accession number [GSE234540](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE234540)